-For at least one night, the script looked like it was written by the baseball gods themselves — and the Phillies read every line.
-They thumped the Dodgers, 8-2, in Game 3 of the National League Division Series and, just like that, a season teetering on the edge had a pulse again.
+For at least one night, the script looked like it was written by the baseball gods themselves — and the Phillies followed it perfectly.
+They thumped the Dodgers, 8-2, in Game 3 of the National League Division Series, and just like that, a season teetering on the edge had a pulse again.

 Kyle Schwarber showed up carrying an 0-for-22 and a bat that might as well have been encased in ice.
 Then he melted Los Angeles.
 In the fourth inning, he demolished a game-tying solo blast that will live in postseason folklore — 455 feet of Statcast art, 117.4 miles per hour off the bat, the second-hardest-hit homer of his career.
 Only one ball he’s ever struck harder — the 119.7-mph missile off Yu Darvish in the 2022 NLCS — left his bat louder.

-And because one thunderclap wasn’t enough, he launched another in the eighth, a two-run exclamation point off Clayton Kershaw that capped a five-run avalanche.
+And because one thunderclap wasn’t enough, Schwarber launched another in the eighth — a two-run exclamation point off Clayton Kershaw that capped a five-run avalanche.

 And that top of the lineup — the one that looked lost for two straight games?
-They roared awake.
-Trea Turner rapped three hits.
+It roared awake.
+Turner rapped three hits.
 Schwarber and Bryce Harper chipped in two apiece.
 Alec Bohm and J.T.
 Realmuto joined the hit parade with two each.

 A night earlier, those three stars at the top were a combined 2-for-21 in the series.
 On Wednesday, they were the reason Dodger Stadium fell silent.